-The product does not implement a required step in a cryptographic algorithm, resulting in weaker encryption than advertised by that algorithm.
+The product does not implement a required step in a cryptographic algorithm, resulting in weaker encryption than advertised by the algorithm.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.